Skip to main content

 docker-compose up -d

-You can try out Rasa rest API using curl commands
+You can test the Rasa REST API using curl commands:

 curl -i http://localhost:5005